Gabelbombe/puppet-newrelic/README.md

 Copyright and License
 ---------------------

-Copyright (C) 2014 Felipe Salum
+Copyright (C) 2016 Jd Daniel

-Felipe Salum can be contacted at: fsalum@gmail.com
+Jd Daniel can be contacted at: dodomeki@gmail.com

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.